Brothers in Arms (video game series): Brothers in Arms 3: Sons of War (2014)

 Brothers in Arms 3: Sons of War is a third-person shooter created for iOS, Android and Windows Phone.

 Furious 4 (cancelled)

 Originally intended to become the part of the series, it became a separate intellectual property after negative fan feedback.
 It was canceled in July 2015 and many elements were pushed into Gearbox's Battleborn.

 Brothers in Arms: Win the War Pinball (2023)

-A virtual pinball adaptation based on the Brothers in Arms series is being developed by Zen Studios as one of three pinball tables based on games developed by Gearbox Studios, set to appear in a reboot of Pinball FX that will first release on PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in February of 2023.
+A virtual pinball adaptation based on the Brothers in Arms series was developed by Zen Studios.
+It is one of three pinball tables based on games developed by Gearbox Studios, released in Pinball FX on February 16, 2023 PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, and on Steam and Switch shortly after.

 Untitled Brothers in Arms game (TBD)

-Gearbox's CEO Randy Pitchford affirmed that the company is working on a new Brothers in Arms game in September 2021, but as per company policy, they will not show any details of it until they are far closer to completion.
+Gearbox's CEO Randy Pitchford affirmed that the company is working on a new Brothers in Arms game in September 2021, but as per company policy, they will not show any details of it until they are much closer to completion.